WebDevBernard/Twitter-Purple/README.md

-## Try the Live Demo
+## Live Demo

 ### [Live Demo!](https://twitterreact.vercel.app/)

 ## About
 - A simple Twitter-like React app with Firebase authentication.
 Users can tweet, like, and comment on other tweets.

 - I initially made this app to practice structuring a React project and creating multiple reusable components.
-One major challenge working with this app was managing state through props drilling.
-For some reason, I could not get the state controlling the "like-toggle" to pass down state through props drilling.
-I ended up making it work with Context API but it did not make sense just to have the "like" state in its own store.
-Only later when I wanted to add more features such as login and commenting, that’s when I moved everything controlling the tweet state to a Redux store.
+I added additional features over time such as persisting data through local storage, adding login feature, commenting system, a like toggle.
+I also wanted to practice different state management systems (including Redux), with my first iteration of this app using only props drilling.
+Later when I added the like toggle, I switched to Context API.
+Finally, when I added the commenting system, I moved everything to Redux toolkit.

 - The design of this project is based on a project I made at coding bootcamp: [https://github.com/WebDevBernard/tweeter](https://github.com/WebDevBernard/tweeter).
-I did not use any of the original code, I just used it as design reference for my React project.
-I also added additional features like commenting, persisting data with local storage, and login with Firebase.
+I did not use any of the original code, I just used it as design reference for this project.

 ## Tech Stack